 Michael Wainwright taught primary music and drama at the Overseas School of Colombo in Sri Lanka.
 He described his time there as an incredible journey.
 “It was a quite amazing opportunity that I thoroughly recommend to any teacher that is willing to take a risk.
 You’re expanding your knowledge, teaching different people and in different ways, and you’re expanding your wisdom of the world and your cultural perspective.
 It’s also a massive confidence-builder.
 It really does allow you to find a little more about yourself.”

 Andy Wallace, a primary teacher from Devon who is now at the Antwerp British School says positive things as well.
 “Most of our students at Antwerp British School are Indian and do not speak English as a first language.
+There are also cultural differences that exist, such as how the students address their teachers back home as opposed to in an international school.
 However, we treat them as if English is their first language and they are able to deal with this, from three years of age upwards.
 ABS teaches from age three up to age 16, when they take the IGCSE.
 I think it is a fantastic resource though, and I have used the secondary specialists several times to make our learning that much more exciting.”

 Teaching jobs overseas

 Almost 200,000 teachers are now teaching abroad.
 Even more are heading that way thanks to the significant growth in the number of international schools.

 According to ISC Research, an organization that tracks developments in the international schools market, in the last year over 500 new English-speaking international schools were opened across the globe.
 The most development happening in the United Arab Emirates, Qatar, Spain, and China, employing a total of 192,000 teachers.

 The 2010–2011 recruitment for new teachers to international schools proved to be the biggest ever.